Accounting Manager (Financial Reporting Manager)

 • Ability to establish and maintain effective working relationships.
 Ability to interact effectively with co-workers, auditors, other departments, other governmental agencies, and consultants.

 • Ability to effectively manage, schedule, train, monitor, and evaluate assigned staff.

 • Ability to manage projects such as the annual County audit or requests for proposals.
 Ability to prioritize workload effectively.

 Note: The following duties are illustrative and not exhaustive.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.
-Depending on assigned area of responsibility, incumbents in the position may perform some or all of the activities described below.
+The individual in this position may perform some or all of the activities described below.
 This is an unclassified executive management position, so job duties may change based on critical needs.

-• Prepare annual financial reports such as the following with assistance of an Accountant III: Hillsborough County’s Comprehensive Annual Financial Report, Local Government Annual Financial Report, Popular Annual Financial Report, and various other financial reports.
-Review and ensure the appropriate presentation of the Federal and State Single Audit Reports and Water and Solid Waste Enterprise Fund financial reports prepared by others.
+• Prepare annual financial reports such as the following with assistance of an Accountant III: Hillsborough County’s Comprehensive Annual Financial Report, Local Government Annual Financial Report, Popular Annual Financial Report, Water and Solid Waste Enterprise Fund financial reports, and various other financial reports.
+Review and ensure the appropriate presentation of the Federal and State Single Audit Reports.
 These reports are posted at http://www.hillsclerk.com/Records-and-Reports/Financial-Reports-County

 • Research and solve Accounting and Oracle ERP system problems.
 Work with Information Technology Department and other internal/external parties to solve problems when necessary.

 • Conduct workgroups or training sessions to solve problems, collaboratively develop new processes, and train personnel.